capenaranda05/Proyectos-DSn-Udacity/README.md

 I will be exploring the 2019 and 2020 Stack Overflow results in order to glean some information on professional developers and what to focus on to have the best career in Colombia.

 - What Programming Languages are most used to work and Which Programming Languages are most Required in Stackoverflow survey data of 2019 and 2020 ?
-- How does Programming Languages used at work relates with Programming Languages, People Wants to Learn in India According to Stackoverflow survey data of 2019 and 2020?
+- How does Programming Languages used at work relates with Programming Languages, People Wants to Learn in Colombia According to Stackoverflow survey data of 2019 and 2020?
 - What are the most wanted Programming Languages in India According to Stackoverflow survey data of 2019 and 2020?

 ## Results <a name="results"></a>